4LT/gif2spr/README.md

 Run `make` to create a standalone executable.

-Run `make pkg-win` to create a .zip archive containing executable, readme, and license agreements.
+Run `make package` to create a .zip archive containing executable, readme, and license agreements.

 Unsupported Features
 --------------------